-As the company's interest bearing assets do not generate significant amounts of interest, changes in market interest rates do not have any significant direct effect on the company's income.
+Às the company's interest bearing assets do not generate significant amounts of interest, changes in market interest rates do not have any significant direct effect on the company's income.

-The company's interest rate risk principally arises from long term borrowings.
-Borrowings issued at variable rates expose the company to cash flow interest risk.
 The company does not have borrowings at variable rates and therefore has no significant exposure to fair value interest rate risk.